thefunmisols/Evaluating-a-Capital-Investment-Opportunity-and-Present-a-Risk-Adjusted-Recommendation/README.md

-# Step 2: Created Investment Comparison Table
+# Step 2: Created the Investment Comparison Table

 I recreated the required investment comparison table using the calculated values for operating profit and ensured the values were clearly labeled and logically consistent.

-# Step 3: Develop Risk Matrix Summary
+# Step 3: Developed a Risk Matrix Summary

 I created a short qualitative risk matrix description addressing: